Brian Cox – Por Que Precisamos Dos Exploradores

 until it gets to this limit called the Chandrasekhar limit,

-até chegar a este limite chamado limite de Chandrasekhar,
+até atingir este limite chamado limite de Chandrasekhar,

 and then it explodes.